Program Entry Audition

 Presentation of personal talents

-- Students wishing to become actors, directors, or theatre teachers areasked to prepare and present TWO memorized, contrasting 1-minute monologues that best show their range of talent.
-You may also present a one minute musical selection, however you must provide your own recorded accompaniment on CD or dock.
+- Students wishing to become actors, directors, or theatre teachers are asked to prepare and submit TWO memorized, contrasting 1-minute monologues that best show their range of talent.
+You may also present a one minute musical selection.

-- Students wishing to become designers, technicians, or stage managers are asked to present a production portfolio that contains examples of previous theatrical or artistic projects.
+- Students wishing to become designers, technicians, or stage managers are asked to submit samples of previous theatrical or artistic projects.

 NEED TO SEE MORE?